-Improving your golf handicap can go a long way towards improving your overall golf game.
+Improving your golf handicap can go a long way towards improving your enjoyment of golf.
 However, one of the first things that you need to remember is your handicap is not actually the score of a single game.
 For example, if you play a single game of a 10 over par, then it is virtually impossible to determine your handicap.
 However, once you have played several games it is possible to start determining your handicap.
 Another important note about handicaps is the average score that you have is still generally not your handicap.
-For a good example, a player who typically has an average of 10 over par will usually have a handicap of a 7 to 9 range.
+For a good example, a player who typically has an average of 10 over par will usually have a handicap in the 7 to 9 range.
 The exact score of the handicap will vary based upon the actual courses that are played and the ratings that accompany those courses.

-Most professionals consider the absolute best way to lower a handicap to be the method of simply improving your putting as well as wedge skills.
+Most professionals consider the absolute best way to work towards improving your golf handicap is to simply improve your putting skills.
 If you are able to drive the ball appropriately but fall dramatically short on the putting then you are going to be looking at a very high handicap for the rest of your life.
 Simply taking the time to focus heavily upon a good putting strategy can really help you shave a few points off of your handicap and improve your game.
-Between an emphasis on the wedge or putting you should generally focus more on your putting since virtually all holes are going to need to be putted while not all will need a wedge shot.
+If you have to choose between practising wedge skills or putting you should generally focus more on your putting since virtually all holes are going to need to be putted while not all will need a wedge shot.

-Most players also typically tend to find that by improving their putting and wedge skills that their long drive skills tend to improve as well.
+But don’t neglect the practice with the wedge as most players typically tend to find that by improving their wedge skills that their long drive skills tend to improve as well.
 While this is not always possible, the general idea is that improving your shorter shots will gradually work to improve your long shots as well.
 As long as you are using proper form for your short shots, you should start to see a dramatic improvement in your score, which will ultimate help to improve those long shots as well.
-This can overall make a huge impact on your handicap since you can see a huge difference in your rating.
+This can make a huge impact on your handicap.